[Please Leave Comments and Suggestions for Revisions]

 Note: For this query we use OR because we want each polygon that was cropland at least once.
 If we used AND instead, we would select only polygons that were cropland in every one of the 5 years.

 This AND / OR type of selection is the called “boolean logic”.

 Now that you’ve selected all the parcels that were in cropland at least once, you have the answer to our research question: “Which land areas have ever been used for cropland?”

 You can now do some simple analysis with this query result, such as summarizing the spatial data for each variable.

-Scroll to the far right, until you see the field titled “Shape_Area”.
-This is a field generated by the GIS showing the area (in map units) of each parcel in your layer.
-We want to know the total Shape_Area of all the selected (cropland) parcels.
+This attribute is generated and its value updated automatically by ArcGIS showing the area (in map units) of each parcel in your layer.
+We want to know the total area of all the selected (cropland) parcels.

-Right click on the field heading for Shape_Area and click on Statistics.
+- Right-click on the field heading for Shape_Area and click on Statistics.

 This produces a summary and frequency distribution for the field Shape_Area.
 You can change the summary to any other numerical field in the first drop down box.